'Revenge,' Shock And Rage, After U.S. Men's Team Whiffs On World Cup

 Since that victory, only six countries had enjoyed a better run of World Cup appearances than the U.S. But the sun has set on that streak — and as the sun rose in Trinidad and Tobago on Wednesday, the Trinidad Express notes, the upset was "being savored this morning by all of T&T," in no small part because it denied the U.S. a spot in the final rounds of next year's tournament.

 Coming into the game, Mexico and Costa Rica had secured their trips to Russia, as the No. 1 and No. 2 teams.
-The U.S. was able to dictate its own fate — even a draw would have sent it to the Cup.
+The U.S. was able to dictate its own fate — even a draw would have sent it to the cup.
 But instead, Honduras and Panama beat the top two teams and elevated themselves past the Americans.

 Trinidad and Tobago beat the U.S. despite having very little to play for, other than pride.
 The team had lost eight games in the qualifying round and stood last in the six-team CONCACAF field known as the Hexagonal — or simply, "the Hex."